polyluxus/runxtb.bash/README.md

 Alternative options (e.g. `'scriptpath'/.runxtbrc`) are also given.
 After that, the configuration script will ask about creating symbolic links in `~/bin`.
 If you choose to do that, you can basically access the script from anywhere in your file system.

+### Using environment modules

+This script can interface to environment modules.
+For the developement of this feature, [Lmod](https://lmod.readthedocs.io/) was used.

+More details can be found in the guides directory: [guides/module-examples.md](guides/module-examples.md).

+To check whether your supplied module system is supported, please find the script `test_modules.sh` in the [configure directory](configure) of this repository.

 ## Updating